GSA/digitalgov.gov/content/posts/2012-02-22-dol-labor-stats-app.md

 ---
-url: /2012/02/22/dol-labor-stats-app/
 date: 2012-02-22 3:09:51 -0400
 title: DOL Labor Stats App
 summary: 'Mobile Gov Experiences are agency stories about creating anytime, anywhere, any device government services and info.
-The Labor Stats Application presents the most up-to-date numbers and news releases for top employment statistics published by Department of Labor&rsquo;s Employment and Training Administration (ETA) and Bureau of Labor Statistics (BLS).'
+The Labor Stats Application presents the most up-to-date numbers and news releases for top employment statistics published by Department of Labor&rsquo;s Employment and Training Administration (ETA) and Bureau of Labor Statistics'
 authors:
   - jparcell
 categories: